You Belong Here: Creating a Thriving Diverse Workplace Culture

 I’m sure you have heard the saying, “What got you here, won’t get you there.”
 This statement infers that the mindset and leadership practices which created workplace cultures of the past are becoming less effective with today’s modern workforce.
 The mindset and leadership practices I’m referring to is the attitude of leaders who divide up the workplace with a “Them” vs. “Us” mentality.
 “Them” referring to the workers and “Us” referring to those in a supervisory or leadership role.

 Today’s modern workforce has grown up in a more diverse and inclusive culture than previous generations.
-This reality the reality that this generation is accustomed to.
+This is the reality that the younger generation is accustomed to.
 So, for those organization’s that aren’t willing to provide a workplace culture that represents this reality, they will by default reduce their chance of attracting and retaining top talent from diverse backgrounds.
-Developing an inclusive leadership approach is pivotal to ensuring that your organization creates an employer brand that communicates the value it places on attracting and retaining a diverse and inclusive workforce.
+Developing an inclusive leadership approach is pivotal to ensuring that your organization creates an employer brand that communicates the value it places on attracting and retaining a diverse workforce and inclusive work environment.

 Diversity and inclusion is not the same thing.
 In the context of business organizations – diversity equals representation.
 Inclusion creates connections with the head and heart of applicants to attract and retain diverse talent.
 Diversity and inclusion covers not only differences in race, gender, and sexual orientation but also geographical location, education, work styles, ethnicity, and communication styles among others.
 Leaders that fail to understand and adopt a broader perspective toward creating a more diverse and inclusive workplace culture run the risk of creating workplace cultures that limit their organization’s success.